oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 as free.
 The size should also be a multiple of ALIGN bytes and not less than our minimum.
 You can also traverse all blocks starting from the arena pointer.
-Each block is found using the after() procedure and the bfree and bsize elds aft that block should match the elds of the current block.
+Each block is found using the after() procedure and the bfree and bsize fields aft that block should match the fields of the current block.
 The blocks could of course be either free or taken (the free blocks should be in the freelist) but could come in any order.
 When we have our merge procedure up and running two consecutive blocks can not both be free (if so they should have